Nasal tip surgery

 Consultation for Nasal Tip Refinement

 During your initial consultation, Dr Choroomi will evaluate your nose and facial frame.
-Photography and digital imaging will be performed to show what cosmetic changes may be possible with nasal tip surgery.
+Photography and digital imaging will be performed to show what may be possible with nasal tip surgery.

 You will have the opportunity to discuss: